 Heavenly Mountain Resort: (775) 586-7000; Open: 10a - 3p (Directions)

 Gondola ride to the tubing venue is an additional charge.
 Gondola prices: Adults: $30; Teens: $26; Child: $20.
 Children under 4 are free.
 The tubing venue is located at Heavenly's Adventure Peak, elevation 9,123 feet.
 When you arrive at Adventure Peak, the price for the tubing run is an additional $30 per hour.
 (For adults that's $30 for the Gondola and $30 for the tubing session.)
 Riders must be at least 42 inches to ride.
 This venue has abundant amenities.
-There is a rope-tow to carry you to the top of the tubing run.
+The resort claims more than four lanes that are 500 feet long, with a 65 foot vertical drop.

 You might also like to go on a horse-drawn slide ride.